ros2/ros2_documentation/source/Tutorials/Packaging-your-ROS-2-package-as-a-snap.rst

 shipping a robotic platform:

-- Container solution: Snaps bundle all your dependencies and assets in one package (including ROS2) making your application installable on dozens of Linux distributions and across distro versions.
+- Container solution: Snaps bundle all your dependencies and assets in one package (including ROS 2) making your application installable on dozens of Linux distributions and across distro versions.
 - Strict confinement: Snaps are designed to be `secure and isolated <https://snapcraft.io/docs/snap-confinement>`_ from the underlying system and other applications, with `dedicated interfaces <https://snapcraft.io/docs/supported-interfaces>`_ to